 By contrast, bonds in a ladder mature at various times in the future, which enables you to reinvest money at various times and in various ways, depending on where opportunities may exist.
 Ladders can also offer some protection from the possibility that rising rates might cause bond prices to fall, since bond holders are paid the full principal value of the bond when it matures (assuming the issuer stays in business and can make good on its borrowing as they come due).

 "Laddering bonds may be appealing because it may help you to manage interest-rate risk, and to make ongoing reinvestment decisions over time, giving you the flexibility in how you invest in different credit and interest rate environments," says Richard Carter, Fidelity vice president of fixed income products and services.
-(Note that the chart that follows is for illustrative purposes only and that yield rates are subject to changing market conditions.)
+(Note that the chart that follows is for illustrative purposes only and that yields are subject to changing market conditions.)

 Things to know before building a bond ladder